NatLabRockies/altrios/docs/src/developers.md

 `./build_and_test.sh`.
 This builds all the Rust code, runs Rust tests, builds the Python-exposed Rust code, and runs the Python tests.

-If running on a windows machine without git bash, it is possible to run the `build_and_test.bat` file to execute the equivalent commands.
-To execute this within the pixi environment, run the `pixi run -e dev build_and_test.bat` command in the root of the `ALTRIOS/` folder.

 ## Manually Building the Python API

 Run `maturin develop --release`.
 Note that not including `--release` will cause a significant